What you need to know

 4) You may also have to find a donor dog to create the serum.
 The ideal dog would be an 8-12 month old mixed breed dog 60-100 lbs, young and healthy.
 From Dr. Sears: “(This is) perfectly safe in donor dogs.
 However, I would advise a younger mixed breed so that you have the best of immune systems to function.
 What is amazing is that it can be collected in serum and stored for up to 5 years and maintain it’s effectiveness.
 This is why we used serum.”
 However, you may not have time to make the serum.
 Or it may be difficult to find a donor dog.
 Also serum cannot be legally shipped, so it would have to be made by a vet at a clinic and the sick dog would have to be treated there.

 6) In battling the disease, you also must be very careful about preventing secondary infections.
 The dog’s immune system is weakened, and so other diseases may strike.
 You will need to continue a regimen given by your vet to keep your dog’s immune system as strong as possible.
-Note: If your dog is having significant trouble with pneumonia, you might talk to your vet about having him/her placed in an oxygen tent until stabilized.
+Note: If your dog is having significant trouble with pneumonia, talk to your vet about having him/her placed in an oxygen tent until stabilized.
 Not only will this improve O2 saturation, but will speed up the effectiveness of the antibiotics being prescribed at a time when there is no time to waste.
 Pneumonia kills dogs that might otherwise be cured of the distemper virus, so it is important to treat both the primary and the secondary infection aggressively.
 In certain circumstances where faster delivery is important IV antibiotics may be better than oral ones.

 7) Even if the treatment is successful, the disease has probably done damage to the lungs, stomach, eyes, pads of the feet, etc. You will need to treat these symptoms as needed.